 \$25,000 each fiscal year.
-Budget is used as needed and accrued year-to-year for larger projects.
-The FY20 Budget is shown as being fully expended so the reader can easily understand future funding levels.
+The budget is used as needed and accrued year-to-year for larger projects.

 Pool 2 Asphalt Parking Lot & Addition of a Retention Pond

 FY24 \$69,700 previously unfunded project continues to be listed as an unfunded project.